 Want to participate in a short research study?
 Help shape the future of investing tools and you could win a $250 gift card!

-If you want to know who really controls New Talisman Gold Mines Limited (NZSE:NTL), then you'll have to look at the makeup of its share registry.
-Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
+The big shareholder groups in Talisman Mining Limited (ASX:TLM) have power over the company.
+Generally speaking, as a company grows, institutions will increase their ownership.
+Conversely, insiders often decrease their ownership over time.
 I quite like to see at least a little bit of insider ownership.
 As Charlie Munger said 'Show me the incentive and I will show you the outcome.'

-New Talisman Gold Mines is not a large company by global standards.
-It has a market capitalization of NZ$15m, which means it wouldn't have the attention of many institutional investors.
-In the chart below below, we can see that institutions are not really that prevalent on the share registry.
-Let's take a closer look to see what the different types of shareholder can tell us about NTL.
+Talisman Mining is a smaller company with a market capitalization of AU$16m, so it may still be flying under the radar of many institutional investors.
+In the chart below below, we can see that institutions own shares in the company.
+Let's take a closer look to see what the different types of shareholder can tell us about TLM.

-What Does The Institutional Ownership Tell Us About New Talisman Gold Mines?
+What Does The Institutional Ownership Tell Us About Talisman Mining?

 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.

-It seems insiders own a significant proportion of New Talisman Gold Mines Limited.
-Insiders have a NZ$4.5m stake in this NZ$15m business.
-It is great to see insiders so invested in the business.
-It might be worth checking if those insiders have been buying recently.
+It seems insiders own a significant proportion of Talisman Mining Limited.
+Insiders have a AU$1.9m stake in this AU$16m business.
+This may suggest that the founders still own a lot of shares.
+You can click here to see if they have been buying or selling.

 General Public Ownership

-The general public -- mostly retail investors -- own 59% of New Talisman Gold Mines .
+The general public, mostly retail investors, hold a substantial 58% stake in TLM, suggesting it is a fairly popular stock.
 This level of ownership gives retail investors the power to sway key policy decisions such as board composition, executive compensation, and the dividend payout ratio.